Mars Orbiter Mission: Status

 During 18 to 30 May 2016, a communication whiteout occurred with Earth coming directly between Sun and Mars.
 Due to high solar radiation, sending commands to spacecraft was avoided and payload operations were suspended.

 On 17 January 2017, MOM's orbit was altered to avoid the impending eclipse season.
 With a burn of eight 22 N thrusters for 431 seconds, resulting in a velocity difference of 97.5 m/s using 20 kg of propellant (leaving 13 kg remaining), eclipses were avoided until September 2017.
 The battery is able to handle eclipses of up to 100 minutes.

 On 19 May 2017, MOM reached 1,000 days (973 sols) in orbit around Mars.
 In that time, the spacecraft completed 388 orbits of the planet and relayed more than 715 images back to Earth.
 ISRO officials stated that it remains in good health.

 On 24 September 2018, MOM completed 4 years in its orbit around Mars, although the designed mission life was only six months.
 Over these years, MOM's Mars Colour Camera has captured over 980 images that were released to the public.
 The probe is still in good health and continues to work nominally.

 On 24 September 2019, MOM completed 5 years in orbit around Mars, sending 2 terabytes of imaging data, and had enough propellant to complete another year in orbit.

-On 1 July 2020, Mangalyaan was able to capture a photo of the Mars satellite Phobos from 4200 km away.
+On 1 July 2020, MOM was able to capture a photo of the Mars satellite Phobos from 4200 km away.

 On 18 July 2021 Mars Colour Camera (MCC) captured full disc image of Mars from an altitude of about 75,000 km with spatial resolution about 3.7 km.

-In October 2022, ISRO admitted that it has lost the communication with MOM in April 2022, when it faced increasingly longer duration eclipses, including a seven-hour long eclipse that it was not designed to withstand.
-ISRO said the spacecraft was likely out of propellant and not recoverable.
+In October 2022, ISRO announced that it had lost communications with MOM in April 2022, a time when the spacecraft faced increasingly longer duration eclipses, including a seven-hour long eclipse that it was not designed to withstand.
+ISRO said the spacecraft had likely run out of attitude control propellant and was therefore not recoverable.